Chrysocolla: Properties, Facts and Photos

 He states, "Gold is dug out of the earth and in close proximity to it chrysocolla, a substance which may appear all the more precious and still retains the name which it borrowed from gold."

-Pliny talks about chrysocolla being a liquid found in mine shafts that flows through the veins of gold.
+Pliny describes chrysocolla as a liquid found in mine shafts that flows through the veins of gold.
 He describes it as a kind of slime which hardens and becomes "like a stone during the cold winter."

-He says the finest chrysocolla can be found in silver mines and then copper mines.
+He says the finest chrysocolla can be found in silver mines, then in copper mines.

 More About Chrysocolla